 Revise when you’re asked to.
 An editor’s job is to edit; a writer’s job is to write.
 If an editor asks you to add or substantially rework material, it’s usually because it involves additional research that the editor herself doesn’t have time for.
 Tackle it with gusto, and win that editor’s appreciation.

 Be chill.
 Your editor is going to change stuff in your manuscript.
 Possibly a lot of stuff.
 If you’ve written a good manuscript, you will probably see fewer changes–unless the specs for the book have changed, for any of myriad reasons I won’t get into, in which case, that’s not your fault.
 But your work belongs to us now (insert sinister laughter), so roll with it.
 If a change confuses you, feel free to ask about it.
 But if the editor has a good reason for making that change, or if she decides to exert her arbitrary whims upon your manuscript (hint: it’s usually the former), continue to roll with it.

+Be personable.
 This makes a world of difference in any career path, but honestly, I’m more likely to remember whether you’re a pleasant person than how much work your manuscript needed (unless it was a total disaster, or the best thing since zipper-equipped snow boots).
 We want the book-creating experience to be a positive one for everyone involved.
 Going in–and staying in–with a polite, respectful, upbeat outlook makes the whole process more enjoyable and leaves a good impression on the people you work with.